MichaelG2022/MichaelG2022/README.md

 - Hi, my name is Michael Goeres aka @MichaelG2022 on GitHub
 - I’m currently learning Backend Coding through Promineo Tech.
-- I am on week 5, learning the strategies of Object Oriented Programming.
+- I am on week 9, learning to connect Java with databases and use SQL to make things happen.
-- I am looking forward to learning new skills and meeting new people.
+- I look forward to learning new skills and meeting new people.
 - You can reach me by email or LinkedIn

 <!---